 Purging & Eating Disorders

-Research shows that eating disorders impact more than 28 million Americans.
-These affect people of any age, sex, or socioeconomic status.
+Current eating disorder statistics show that eating disorders impact more than 28 million Americans, and they can affect people of any age, sex, or socioeconomic status.
 That said, they’re often comorbid with other mental health issues, including anxiety, mood, and substance use disorders.

 Purging is a common behavior in these eating disorders: